tailrecursion/lein-simpleton/README.md

 Navigate to <http://localhost:5000> and see a directory listing.
 Click around to navigate directories and download (some) files.
 If a directory contains a file named either `index.html` or `index.htm` then Simpleton will attempt to serve that automatically.

+#### `:from`

+If you need to run Simpleton to serve files from a specific directory, then you can run something like the following:

+    lein simpleton 5000 file :from c:\Windows

+This is especially useful if you would like to serve a specific sub-directory in a Leiningen-managed project:

+    lein simpleton 5000 file :from src

+By default, the `lein simpleton 5000` will always serve a Leiningen project's root without using the `:from` declaration above.

 #### Running the echo server

 Simpleton can also run an echo server that reflects the incomming HTTP headers back as [EDN](https://github.com/edn-format/edn) data.